-The site could be suitable for the undertaking of environmental protection works, given the presence of a disused quarry void.
-Despite this, as outlined in this report, insufficient information has been provided to demonstrate how the proposal could avoid and mitigate the resulting impacts of the proposed filling works, including the following:
+The proposal involves earthworks in the form of cut and fill to improve the flood immunity of the land.
+Whilst the enhanced flood immunity would increase the prospect of future uses being developed on the site, insufficient information has been provided to demonstrate how the proposal could avoid and mitigate the resulting impacts of the proposed filling works, including the following:

 - Impacts to the character of the locality;

-- Impacts to biodiversity;

-- Impacts to groundwater;

-- Impacts to and filling of ASS;
+- Impacts to biodiversity:

-- Air quality and noise impacts;
+- Noise impacts;

 - Traffic and traffic safety impacts;

 - Flooding and drainage impacts; and

 - Impacts to Aboriginal heritage.